PragmaticFlow/NBomber.Docs/docs/nbomber/data.md

 ### elementsInMemoryCount

-The `elementsInMemoryCount` parameter sets how many items the feed keeps in memory.
+The `elementsInMemoryCount` parameter determines how many items the feed keeps in memory.
 It works like a sliding window.
 The default value is 1000.
 The minimum value is 100.

 :::tip
 Your goal is to find a good balance.
 The value must be big enough for the scenario to always take items from memory.
 Then the feed does not make the more expensive call to SQLite, which reads from disk.